-Hi everyone!
-I bet you thought that I, the DM, forgot about this podcast.
-Well you’re not wrong!
+HaHA!
+I bet you thought I, the DM, forgot already!
+Well I didn’t!
+So here is another episode.

-As per usual, the music you hear is called The Lounge, from Bensound.com.
+As always, the intro music you hear is The Lounge from Bensound.com.

 A lot of RPGs have their own painstakingly detailed setting and core adventures which the players are intended to at least read through beforehand.
 I have never run a pre-generated encounter.
 To me, over half of the fun of GM-ing is world building.
 So using someone else’s world is just not as engaging to me.
 On top of that, using a premade world usually means I have to learn about that world.
 I tend to make up the characters, plots, encounters, and most other things on the spot tailored to what the group seems like they want to do.
 Doing that in a set world always concerns me, because I don’t want to contradict an established piece of lore, or character.
 I use general settings as a basis for the stories I tell, but usually change what appears on the map.The players may be on a different continent than any that are listed in the book.